giacomo-gcad/dopa_workflow/cep_analysis/README.md

 The two scripts perform the following operations:
 + launch in parallel a slave script for each eid tile; the slave performs the followings:
 	+ set the region on each qid and run r.univar with extended statistics.
-A csv file is written i output foe each qid;
+A csv file is written in output foe each qid;
 	+ post-process each csv file:
 		- remove header;
 		- add eid and qid values at the beginning of each line;
-		- replace 'nan' with 0.
+		- replace 'nan' and '-nan' with 0.
 	+ aggregate all csv files  for that eid.
 + aggregate all the csv files into a single one
 + build a table in pg database and import the final csv.